Soft Wash vs. Water Blasting: Why Your Auckland Home Needs a Gentle Touch

 Many homeowners assume that more pressure equals a cleaner surface.
 On paper it sounds logical: force equals removal.
 In practice, residential cladding is rarely built to tolerate the kind of concentrated jet you might use on a concrete pad or a steel tool shed.
 Water blasting can strip failing paint, fuzz timber grain, and leave permanent marks on softer substrates.
 Worse, a tight fan pattern driven hard against a junction can force moisture past flashings and into wall cavities — where it lingers unseen and can contribute to internal mould long after the outside looks "clean".

 Auckland's housing stock makes this risk especially real.
-Weatherboard villas and bungalows, painted fibre cement, and older joinery often rely on paint films and sealant lines that are doing more structural work than people realise.
+From Devonport villas to Takapuna bungalows, North Shore homes built with painted timber weatherboards, fibre cement, and older joinery often rely on paint films and sealant lines that are doing more structural work than people realise.
 Once those layers are compromised, you are not just removing grime; you are opening the building envelope to repeated wetting cycles.
 That is a high price for a short-lived cosmetic win.

 The Wash Method Approach: Low-Pressure Precision